wbsg-uni-mannheim/PyDI/docs/wiki/SchemaMatching.md

+# Schema Matching

-This module contains methods to automatically find 1-to-1 correspondences between columns across two datasets using label-, instance-, or duplicate-based schema matching strategies.
-Mapping columns containing corresponding information to a unified schema is important to prepare datasets for a high quality matching and merging during the following entity matching and data fusion steps.
+This module contains methods to automatically find 1-to-1 correspondences between columns across two datasets using label-, instance-, or duplicate-based schema matching methods.
+The discovered correspondences can be used afterwards to translate data from the one schema into the other.

-Module: `PyDI.schemamatching`
+## Available Matchers
+The module `PyDI.schemamatching` provides the following matchers and evaluators:
 - `LabelBasedSchemaMatcher`: compares the labels of the columns using similarity metrics to find schema correspondences.
 Fast and accurate when column labels are meaningful.
 - `InstanceBasedSchemaMatcher`: compares the distributions of values per column via TF/TF‑IDF/binary vectors and cosine/Jaccard/containment similarity.
 Better suited than LabelBasedMatcher if column labels are ambigous.
 - `DuplicateBasedSchemaMatcher`: leverage known record correspondences to infer column alignments from co‑occurring values in columns of the corresponding records.
 Great when a labeled set of matching records between datasets exists.
+- `LLMBasedSchemaMatcher`: the matcher prompts hosted large language models, such as GPT or Gemini, to find corespondences.
+Using the matcher requires a valid API key from a LLM provider.
 - `SchemaMappingEvaluator`: offers methods for evaluating a generated schema mapping given a labeled set of schema correspondences.

-Example schema matching
+## Schema Matching Example
 ```python
 from langchain_openai import ChatOpenAI
 from PyDI.schemamatching import LLMBasedSchemaMatcher